Half Marathon Distance: Why you’ll regret not signing up to one this summer

 The finisher’s medal

 There’s no denying it, everyone loves a medal, especially runners.
 Not only does it make for the perfect post event photo, but it’s a memento that will stay with you for life.
 It’ll remind you of the struggle you felt at the halfway mark, and the jubilation you felt as you crossed the finish-line.
-Taking on the 13.1 miles half marathon distance is a major undertaking, so it’s always nice to be rewarded with something you can hold at the end.
+Taking on 13.1 miles is a major undertaking, so it’s always nice to be rewarded with something you can hold at the end.

 Sense of community